-- The University of Melbourne requires all casual staff to complete online casual compliance training.
-Sessional Tutors can claim payment of 0.5 hours at the Other Academic Activity rate upon submission of their certificate of completion to their Supervisor. - The Faculty provides academic staff with resources and advice on teaching and learning matters and runs a comprehensive Tutor Induction program for all Sessional Tutors at the beginning of each semester.
-The session covers an introduction to teaching at the University of Melbourne, OHS, and teaching and learning in Studios (for Studio Tutors).
-Sessional Tutors can claim payment of 2 hours at the Other Academic Activity rate for their attendance.
+The University of Melbourne requires all casual staff to complete online casual compliance training.
+Additionally, the Faculty provides academic staff with resources and advice on teaching and learning matters and runs a comprehensive Tutor Induction program for all Sessional Tutors at the beginning of each semester.